oneapi-src/level-zero-spec/scripts/core/PROG.rst

        ${x}CommandListAppendSignalEvent(cmdListDeviceB, event);       // re-associates with deviceB (no P2P deviceA<->deviceB required)
        ${x}CommandListAppendWaitOnEvents(cmdListDeviceC, 1, &event);  // deviceC must have P2P access to deviceB

-This is also the basis for IPC sharing: an opened IPC CB Event tracks the signaling device and can be waited on from any device that has peer-to-peer access to it.
+This is also the basis for IPC sharing: an opened IPC CB Event tracks the device of the signaling point it resolves to (with bi-directional sharing, the latest one, regardless of the process that enqueued it) and can be waited on from any device that has peer-to-peer access to that device.

 IPC sharing
 ^^^^^^^^^^^
+Counter Based Event has dedicated API calls to handle IPC operations: ${x}EventCounterBasedGetIpcHandle, ${x}EventCounterBasedOpenIpcHandle, ${x}EventCounterBasedCloseIpcHandle

+Two sharing modes are defined.
+The mode is selected when the Event is created and can't be changed later:

+- ${X}_EVENT_COUNTER_BASED_FLAG_IPC alone selects one-directional sharing
+- ${X}_EVENT_COUNTER_BASED_FLAG_IPC combined with ${X}_EVENT_COUNTER_BASED_FLAG_IPC_BIDIRECTIONAL selects bi-directional sharing. ${x}EventCounterBasedCreate returns ${X}_RESULT_ERROR_UNSUPPORTED_FEATURE if the Driver doesn't provide it

+**One-directional sharing**

 As mentioned previously, signaling CB Event replaces its state.
-This is why IPC sharing is one-directional.
-Opened event can be used only for waiting/querying (on host and GPU).
+Opened Event can be used only for waiting/querying (on host and on Device).

-Both Event object (original and shared) are independent.
+Both Event objects (original and shared) are independent.
 There is no need to wait for completion before reusing.
-Second process points to the original state until ${x}EventCounterBasedCloseIpcHandle is called.
+Second process points to the state captured when the IPC handle was obtained, until ${x}EventCounterBasedCloseIpcHandle is called.
 Original Event state may be changed without waiting for completion.
 Second process is not affected.

-Counter Based Event has dedicated API calls to handle IPC operations:${x}EventCounterBasedGetIpcHandle, ${x}EventCounterBasedOpenIpcHandle, ${x}EventCounterBasedCloseIpcHandle
+If it needs to observe that update, the IPC handle must be obtained and opened again.

+**Bi-directional sharing**

+The Event opened in the second process refers to the same synchronization point as the original Event.
+It can be used for:

+- waiting and querying completion, on host and on Device
+- signaling from an in-order command list created in that process

+As mentioned previously, signaling a CB Event replaces its state (counter value and memory location).
+For a shared Event, the new state is propagated to the other process.
+This means that:

+- Both processes observe the latest state, regardless of which process performed the signal operation
+- IPC handle obtained with ${x}EventCounterBasedGetIpcHandle remains valid after the state is replaced.
+It doesn't have to be obtained again
+- Event opened with ${x}EventCounterBasedOpenIpcHandle remains valid after the state is replaced.
+It doesn't have to be opened again and stays usable until ${x}EventCounterBasedCloseIpcHandle is called
+- There is still no need to wait for completion before replacing the state or destroying the Event object, in any of the processes
+- Observing a state change produced by the other process requires that process to still be running.
+The application must keep both processes alive for as long as the shared Event is used.
+Waiting for, querying or signaling a shared Event after the process that produced the latest state has exited results in undefined behavior

+Unlike a non-shared CB Event, replacing the state of a shared Event and resolving that new state in the other process both involve additional inter-process work in the Driver.
+If the resources required to resolve a state produced by the other process can't be acquired, the behavior of the call that resolves it is undefined.

+An Event may also be shared before it is signaled for the first time.
+In that case no state is assigned yet, and the first signal operation (performed by any of the processes) defines the synchronization point observed by both of them.

+Since the state is shared, ordering of cross-process operations is the user's responsibility.
+Waiting for such Event resolves the synchronization point that is known at the time of the wait/append call.
+If the other process replaces the state concurrently, the resolved point may be an older one that is already complete.
+The wait then returns immediately and the intended dependency is not enforced.
+The same applies to ${x}EventCounterBasedGetDeviceAddress: a previously returned memory location and value may be replaced by a signal operation performed in the other process, without any API call in this process, and must be obtained again.

 **Timestamps are not allowed for IPC sharing.**